 Goa is a small state located on the Konkan coast, Western India.
 It borders Maharashtra to the north and Karnataka to the east and south.
 The Arabian sea flanks the entire state coast line.
 It is India’s smallest state by area and the fourth smallest by population.

-Biomes, Ecosystems and Habitats: Goa is under the influence of two global biomes – the marine biome of the Arabian sea and the terrestrial forest biome of the Western Ghats.Despite having a 101 kilometer long coastline, most local communities, tourists in Goa are unaware of the marine and coastal biodiversity of the state.
-Marine species such as coral reefs, Humpback dolphins, Finless porpoise, Green and Olive Ridely turtles are all found in Goa, along with a diverse range of fish life.
-These include.
-Lion fish, cuttle fish and Sting rays.
-While the state presents an astonishing diversity of endemic species, habitats and ecosystems and is part of the global biodiversity hotspot, the Western Ghats (Myers 2000), it is rapidly declining under the threat, of unregulated development and tourism, mining, overfishing and pollution.
+Goa is under the influence of two global biomes – the marine biome of the Arabian sea and the terrestrial forest biome of the Western Ghats.Despite having a 101 kilometer long coastline, most local communities, tourists in Goa are unaware of the marine and coastal biodiversity of the state.
+Marine species such as coral reefs, Humpback dolphins, Finless porpoise, Green and Olive Ridley turtles are all found in Goa, along with a diverse range of fish life including lion fish, cuttlefish and stingrays.